murathanakay/Closhare-plus/README.md

 ## Getting Started <a name = "getting_started"></a>

-This an <b>old</b> project which was written from the scatchv with PHP 5.6
+This an <b>old & unmaintained</b> project which was written from the scatchv with PHP 5.6

 ### Info